-Impairment of goodwill and other long-lived assets - We review long-lived assets which are held and used, including fixed assets and purchased intangible assets, for impairment whenever changes in circumstances indicate that the carrying amount of the assets may not be recoverable and record an impairment charge if necessary.
-Such evaluations compare the carrying amount of an asset to future undiscounted net cash flows expected to be generated by the asset and are significantly impacted by estimates of future prices and volumes for our products, capital needs, economic trends and other factors which are inherently difficult to forecast.
+Impairment of goodwill and other long-lived assets - We review long-lived assets which are held and used, including fixed assets and purchased intangible assets, for impairment whenever changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
+Such evaluations compare the carrying amount of an asset to future undiscounted net cash flows expected to be generated by the asset over its expected useful life and are significantly impacted by estimates of future prices and volumes for our products, capital needs, economic trends and other factors which are inherently difficult to forecast.
+If the asset is considered to be impaired, we record an impairment charge equal to the amount by which the carrying value of the asset exceeds its fair value determined by either a quoted market price, if any, or a value determined by utilizing a discounted cash flow technique.
 Occasionally, we may hold certain assets for sale.
 In those cases, the assets are reclassified on our balance sheet from long-term to current, and the carrying value of such assets are reviewed and adjusted each period thereafter to the fair value less expected cost to sell.

-We also review the carrying values of goodwill annually for possible impairment.
+We test our goodwill for impairment annually as of the first day of our fourth fiscal quarter and in interim periods if certain events occur indicating that the carrying value of goodwill may be impaired.
 The goodwill impairment test is a two-step process.
 The first step of the impairment analysis compares our fair value to our net book value.
-In determining fair value, the accounting guidance allows for the use of several
+In determining fair value, the accounting guidance allows for the use of several valuation methodologies, although it states quoted market prices are the best evidence of fair value.
+If the fair value is less than the net book value, the second step of the analysis compares the implied fair value of our goodwill to its carrying amount.
+If the carrying amount of goodwill exceeds its implied fair value, we recognize an impairment loss equal to that excess amount.
 Income Taxes - We are required to estimate income taxes in each of the jurisdictions in which we operate.
 This process involves estimating the actual current tax liability together with assessing temporary differences in recognition of income (loss) for tax and accounting purposes.
 These differences result in deferred tax assets and liabilities, which are included in our consolidated balance sheet.
 We then assess the likelihood that the deferred tax assets will be recovered from future taxable income (loss) and, to the extent we believe that recovery is not likely, we establish a valuation allowance against the deferred tax asset.
 Further, we operate within multiple taxing jurisdictions and are subject to audit in these jurisdictions.
-These audits can involve complex issues, which may require a n extended period of time to resolve and could result in additional assessments of income tax.
+These audits can involve complex issues, which may require an ext ended period of time to resolve and could result in additional assessments of income tax.
 We believe adequate provisions for income taxes have been made for all periods.